 8) Fish diet

-Montana fly fishing flies are hatched depending on the different seasons.
+The flies hatch depending on seasonal changes.
 In March and April, the primary hatches are; blue-winged olive mayfly, midge, and western march brown, in May, June, and July the hatches include the little black caddis, grannom caddis, blue winged olive mayfly, pale morning dun mayfly and dry fly.
 In August September and October the hatches include the terrestrials (hoppers, ants, and beetles)

 9) World Class Lodging